tsuru/tsuru/docs/installing/dashboard.rst

 The dashboard provides interesting features for both tsuru users (application information, metrics and logs for example) and tsuru admins (hosts metrics, healings and much more).

-The dashboard runs as a regular tsuru python application.
+The dashboard runs as a regular tsuru Python application.
 This guide will cover:

-    1. Adding the python platform
+    1. Adding the Python platform
     2. Creating the dashboard app
     3. Deploying the tsuru dashboard